MSP Cold Calling

 MSP outbound should be narrow enough to create real provider conversations.

 Pricing depends on the agreed service area, account size, buyer role, and qualification standard.
-If the target list is too broad or the switching reason is weak, Coseek should tighten the campaign before adding meeting volume.
+If the target list is too broad or the switching reason is weak, the campaign should tighten before adding meeting volume.

 Yes, when the account list is narrow, the service area is real, and the caller earns the conversation with specific context.
 A generic MSP pitch gets ignored.
 A call about incumbent-provider friction, renewal timing, cloud risk, security gaps, or support pain has a reason to continue.